 This post may contain affiliate links.
 Please read our full Disclosure Policy.

-We didn’t want to let the pandemic change our plans for adventure so we allocated the money we had budgeted for the trip and turned a garden shed into a cabin in the woods.
+We didn’t want the pandemic to change our plans for adventure, so we allocated the money we had budgeted for the trip and turned a garden shed into a cabin in the woods.
 My whole family is so happy that we did.
-Sometimes there is a silver lining isn’t there?!
+Sometimes, there is a silver lining, isn’t there?!

-When choosing a location for your tiny home or shed cabin, you will want to make sure you consider a few things, especially if it is going to be off the grid.
-It is alot like choosing a plot of land for a home and you need to make sure you have thought it through.
-Make sure to consider
+When choosing a location for your tiny home or shed cabin, you will want to make sure you consider a few things, especially if it will be off the grid.
+It is a lot like choosing a plot of land for a home, and you must ensure you have thought it through.
+Make sure to consider:

 • Sunlight for Solar – If solar is going to be your main source of power, you will want optimal sun exposure for your panels.

-• Trees for Privacy and Protection – Although you want sun to charge your panels, a shady, treed area is wonderful for those hot summer days and it offers privacy as well.
+• Trees for Privacy and Protection—Although you want the sun to charge your panels, a shady, treed area is wonderful for hot summer days and offers privacy as well.

-• Close Proximity to a Main Road – If you live in a climate that has changing seasons, this is very important to consider as you will probably need to deal with snow removal.
-A long road in to the cabin could prove to be difficult to navigate in the winter months.
+• Close Proximity to a Main Road—This is very important to consider if you live in a climate with changing seasons, as you will probably need to deal with snow removal.
+A long road to the cabin could be difficult to navigate in winter.

-• Recreational Activities Nearby – Having lots of activities nearby is nice for the whole family!
+• Recreational Activities Nearby – Having many activities nearby is nice for the whole family!
 As enjoyable as a cabin is, it is always fun to head to the beach for the day or get out into the wilderness for a hike.

 • Cost and Affordability – Last but certainly not least, COST!
 Find something that won’t break the bank and preferably something that doesn’t have ongoing yearly fees.